malfattti/garden/The Graphic Novel. An Introduction.md

-- Autores:
+- Autores: Jan Baetens and Hugo Frey
-- Publicado en: La nueva novela hispanoamericana
+- Publicado en: The Graphic Novel.
+An Introduction
-- Año de publicación: 1969
+- Año de publicación: 2014